-In 2012, Di Vittorio made his conducting debut with Orchestra Sinfonica Siciliana at Teatro Politeama Garibaldi with the world premiere of his Sinfonia N. 3 “Templi di Sicilia” and European premieres of his Overtura Respighiana and Respighi’s Violin Concerto (in A).
-Giornale di Sicilia praised the evening “From Pines of Rome to the Temples of Sicily”, depicting Di Vittorio’s third symphony as “a commemorative memorial with a dimension of insularity, which during great peaks reveals suggestions of an international musical palette.”
-La Repubblica acknowledged Di Vittorio’s neo-classical works and in particular his third symphony, presented alongside Fountains of Rome, as “his first composition to capture Respighi’s impressionism, together with [influences of] Berlioz and Richard Strauss.”
-Mayor Leoluca Orlando awarded Di Vittorio the Medal of Palermo, recognizing “the great importance of Di Vittorio’s work as a promoter of the Palermo around the world” – Il Moderatore.
+Giornale di Sicilia praised his debut with Orchestra Sinfonica Siciliana at Teatro Politeama “From Pines of Rome to the Temples of Sicily”, and La Repubblica acknowledged Di Vittorio’s “neoclassical works” as his third symphony “captures Respighi’s impressionism, with influences of Berlioz and Strauss.”
+Mayor Leoluca Orlando awarded Di Vittorio the Medal of Palermo for “the great importance of Di Vittorio as a promoter of Palermo around the world” – Il Moderatore.